aronwc/mlsm/papers/bachrach12personality/mheston.md

 User results were clustered and corrlations between the Facebook features and personality results were explored.
 The authors used a t-test and MWW-test to test the significance of their results.
 They used miltivariate linear regression in experiments to test prediction of individuals personalities.
-The best accuracy for prediction of personality traits was for extraversion and neuroticism, with r-squared of .33 and .26.

 #### Result
 At a significance level of p < 1%, all correlations were found to be statistically significant.
+The best accuracy for prediction of personality traits was for extraversion and neuroticism, with r-squared of .33 and .26.

+#### Assumptions
+While they still had a lot of data points for each feature, they didn't really discuss which features had significantly more or less data points.
+I wondered if there was something about the personality traits and these features that was a confounding factor for which people made this data available.

 #### Synthesis
+The authors mention at the end of their paper the use of lower level features for this task.
+I think there would be value in seeing if using which groups certain types of people belong to, if they "like" the same types of things, etc., and if that can be used to more accurately predict personality types.

 #### Related Papers
+- Quercia, Daniele, et al. "Our Twitter profiles, our selves: Predicting personality with Twitter."
+Privacy, security, risk and trust (passat), 2011 ieee third international conference on and 2011 ieee third international conference on social computing (socialcom).
+IEEE, 2011.
+  - Uses Twitter data to predict similar personality measures.
+-  Ortigosa, Alvaro, Rosa M. Carro, and José Ignacio Quiroga.
+"Predicting User Personality by Mining Social Interactions in Facebook."
+Journal of Computer and System Sciences (2013).
+  - Examines user interactions with machine learning techniques to predict personality types.